 What Does HSE Stand for in Construction?

 Health and safety laws cover all work activities, but not all workplaces are inspected by the HSE.
-The enforcement of these regulations are shared with local authorities for workplaces that HSE does not cover.
+The enforcement of these regulations is shared with local authorities for workplaces that HSE does not cover.
 HSE is responsible for enforcing health and safety laws at workplaces such as;

 - Factories